Tonmaiii/minecraft-survival-datapack/README.md

 ## Sky Dimension

+### Terrain

+-   The Sky dimension has no floor or ceiling
+-   The terrain is in a cloud-like formation
+-   The terrain consist of 3 blocks in a gradient from the bottom to top: White Concrete, White Wool, White Stained Glass

+### Entering

--   Can be accessed by throwing a Chorus Fruit in a 1x1 hole made out of 5 Blocks of Gold
+-   Build a portal by throwing a Chorus Fruit in a 1x1 hole made out of 5 Blocks of Gold
--   Can be exited by jumping off below y: 60
--   When entered will multiply the player coordinates by 12 and attempt to teleport the player on a block in an 8 block radius
+-   The player will be teleported to the Sky dimension with their `x` and `z` coordinates multiply by 12 and `y: 348`, then the player will be attempted to `spreadplayer` with a radius of 8 blocks

+### Exiting

+-   A player will exit if their `y` coordinates is less than or equal to 60
--   When exited will divide the player coordinates by 12 in the overworld at y: 348 and be given Resistance 5 for 15 seconds
+-   When exited the player will be teleported to the Overworld with their `x` and `z` coordinates divide by 12 and `y: 348`
+-   The player will receive Resistance effect level 5 for 15 seconds

+### Phantom Boss

+-   The phantom boss can only be spawned in the Sky dimension
--   Dimension to spawn the Phantom Boss by throwing a book from the End City on a gold block
+-   If the book from the End City is on a Block of Gold, the phantom boss will spawn removing the book and the Block of Gold
--   The Phantom Boss has 20 health, Resistance 3 and has an elytra in chestplate armor slot that has 100% chance of droping it

 The Phantom Boss has 3 phases